-19. In the case of ASGM, identification of sites can be particularly problematic owing to the number of potentially contaminated sites, the informal (and sometimes illegal) nature of the activity and the lack of formal records.
+24. In the case of ASGM, identification of sites can be particularly problematic owing to the number of potentially contaminated sites, the informal (and sometimes illegal) nature of the activity and the lack of formal records.
 It may be necessary to identify a cluster or region of sites that could be affected by artisanal mining and then work within that area to identify individual sites of concern.

-20. To develop a preliminary national inventory of suspected or potential contaminated sites, government agencies can pool records of current and historical activities or land uses such as those mentioned above to form the basis for further investigation.
-In some jurisdictions, government agencies, businesses and private landowners are required by law1 to notify the competent environmental authorities if they hold land that is suspected or known to be contaminated, failing which they face financial penalties.
+25. To develop a preliminary national inventory of $\sqrt{(likely)}$ contaminated sites, government agencies can pool records of current and historical activities or land uses such as those mentioned above to form the basis for further investigations.
+In some jurisdictions, government agencies, businesses and private landowners are required by law to notify the competent environmental authorities if they hold land that is suspected or known to be contaminated, failing which they face financial penalties.

-21. In many cases, suspected contaminated sites can be initially identified by the following means (UNEP, 2015):
+26. In many cases, sites where contamination (soil groundwater, surface water and/or sediments) is likely can be initially identified by the following means (UNEP, 2015):

-- Records identifying past industrial or other activities at the site - Visual observation of the site conditions or attendant contaminant sources - Visual observation of manufacturing or other operations known to have used or emitted a particularly hazardous contaminant - Observed adverse effects in humans, flora or fauna possibly caused by their proximity to the site - Physical or analytical results showing contaminant levels - Community reports to the authorities regarding suspected releases
+- Records identifying past industrial or other activities at the site - Visual observation of the site conditions or attendant contaminant sources - Visual observation of manufacturing or other operations known to have used or emitted a particularly hazardous contaminant - Observed adverse effects in humans, flora or fauna possibly caused by their proximity to the site - Interpretation of already existing physical or analytical results showing contaminant levels - Community reports to the authorities regarding suspected releases